Patient incentives

 Organisation of cost sharing

-The cost sharing consists of the "deductible" and the "excess".
-There are certain options for the deductible, but the excess is fixed at ten per cent with a fixed maximum amount.
-In the diagram, we look at three adults and assume that they have all chosen the lowest deductible of CHF 300; the maximum amount for them is CHF 700.
-The first person has currently claimed benefits totalling CHF 150.
-As this is below the deductible, they have to pay everything themselves.
-The second person has claimed CHF 5,500 in benefits.
-They pay the deductible and an additional ten per cent of the amount exceeding the deductible of CHF 5,200, i.e. CHF 300 plus CHF 520 equals CHF 850.
-The insurance company therefore pays CHF 4,680 of the treatment costs.
-The third person has claimed benefits totalling CHF 8,000.
-She also pays the deductible and the excess of ten per cent.
-However, this is limited to a maximum of CHF 700, which comes into play here.
-The person therefore pays CHF 1,000 out of their own pocket and the remaining CHF 7,000 is paid by the insurance company.
-As the cost contribution is payable annually, the third person does not have to contribute any further to their costs until the start of the new year, even if they claim further benefits.
-However, the other two people will continue to pay a share of the costs until they reach the maximum amount of the deductible.
+Cost-sharing consists of the “deductible” and the “co-payment”.
+While there are some options for choosing the deductible, the co-payment is fixed at 10% with a set maximum amount.
+In the chart, we examine three adult individuals, assuming they all chose the lowest deductible of 300 francs; the maximum co-payment for adults is 700 francs.
+The first person has currently used services amounting to 150 francs.
+Since this is below the deductible, they must pay the full amount themselves.
+The second person has received services totaling 5,500 francs.
+They pay the deductible of 300 francs plus 10% of the amount exceeding the deductible (5,200 francs), which equals 520 francs.
+This totals 820 francs (300 + 520).
+The insurance covers the remaining 4,680 francs of the treatment costs.
+The third person has used services totaling 8,000 francs.
+They also pay the deductible and the 10% co-payment.
+However, the co-payment is capped at a maximum of 700 francs, which applies here.
+This person pays a total of 1,000 francs out of pocket (300 deductible + 700 co-payment), while the remaining 7,000 francs are covered by insurance.
+Because cost-sharing is applied annually, the third person does not have to contribute further to their costs for the rest of the year, even if they use additional services.
+The other two individuals, however, will continue to pay cost-sharing until they reach the maximum co-payment amount.

 37'728